 Switch5 is our one shot pop input.
 This will remove information from our memory buffer and place it in the output.
 Since we are using a FIFO, the first input will be the first output in the buffer.

-Switch7 is the clear instruction.
+Switch7 is a clear instruction.
 This will clear the buffer and turn on the buffer empty bit.

-This instruction determines the first bit on in a series of bit tags.
+This instruction determines the first bit in a series of bit tags.

 Set the First Bit On selection and hit OK.